Australian rules football in Europe: Austria

 Australian rules football in Austria has been played since 2004, when the nation's first club was founded in Vienna.
 The club began life as the Vienna Dingos, changing their name to the Vienna Kangaroos in 2006.
 In the same year and doubling as the National Team, the Kangaroos competed in a tri-nations series against Croatia and the Czech Republic.
 The Kangaroos eventually folded, and in 2018 a new football team called the Vienna Galahs was created by two ex-kangaroos members.

 A second club was formed in Graz in 2008, named the Styrian DownUnderDogs.
 The first game between the two Austrian clubs was played on 25 October 2008 in Zwaring, Styria.
 The first Austrian premiership series was contested between the two teams in 2010, with Vienna winning the series 3–2.

 The Austrian national team was considering attending the 2011 Australian Football International Cup, but later set a debut at the 2014 tournament as a more realistic goal.

 In 2013, the first game between the two clubs in three years was held, which the Styrian DownUnderDogs won with 74:59.
 Furthermore, the national team of Austria, renamed to the Austrian Avalanches, made it to end 9th (Plate Champion) out of 12 teams at the EU-Cup in Bordeaux.

-The Vienna Galahs and Styrian DownUnderDogs now compete in the 'Empire Cup', a competition that involved the Galahs, the DownUnderDogs and the Budapest Bats in 2022, and expanded to include the Prague Dragons in 2023 and Fort Nysa and Sileasia Miners in 2024.
+The Vienna Galahs and Styrian DownUnderDogs now compete in the 'Empire Cup', a competition that involves the Galahs, the DownUnderDogs, the Budapest Bats, the Prague Dragons, Fort Nysa and the Silesia Miners.
 In 2022 the Galahs defeated the DownUnderDogs 102-18 in a dominant performance.
-Tom Barron, an exciting UK talent for the Galahs was awarded best on ground and Kieran Kellett as a playing coach was awarded the presigious 'flamin galah' award as voted by his peers.

 The championship win meant that the Vienna Galahs qualified for the European Cup in 2023, held in Paris, France.
 Whilst they did not get a win, they were embraced by all teams and affectionately known as 'the pink'.
 The Galahs also travelled to Israel in 2023 to form the majority of a European Australian representative side to play in an ANZAC day memorial match.
 They played in a tournament against two Israeli teams and a UAE Australian representative side.

 In 2023, the Empire Cup final was to be between Prague and Vienna, with Prague unable to attend and therefore forfeiting the match.
 The same year, Vienna won the Nysa Cup in Poland after their third year of attending.

 As of 2023, The vienna Galahs has both a men's and women's team and is working towards building women's football with surrounding clubs.